IKoshelev/dotnet-practice-starter/readme.md

 ## Running devcontainer

 This repository contains a configured `.devcontainer`, in VSCode you can use command  "Dev Containers: Open Folder in Container".
+Devcontainer includes a selection of extension to access included databases from VSCode and otherwise facilitate development.